 Hosted by Mrs4444.

-Don't forget to head on over to Half-Past Kissin' Time for more Friday Fragments!
+Don't forget to pop on over to Half-Past Kissin' Time and check out the other Friday Fragmenters' offerings!